10 Vintage Trucks That Never Went Out of Style

 Read the heartwarming story of how this 1950 Dodge Ram has remained in the family of its original owner.

-This impressive Model A Ford restoration took 40 years to complete.
+Check out an impressive Model A Ford restoration that took 40 years to complete.

 1948 rail-back Chevy